cwdeee/trust-network-guidelines/docs/analysis.md

 - Log-RT: In R-code logRT <- log(RT)
 - Inverse RT: invRT <- 1/RT.
 Note that this gives you a reading rate in Herz (assuming that the RT is seconds, not smaller or larger units) rather than speed, such that small numbers correspond to larger RTs (i.e., 1 Herz would transform to one word per second; i.e., a 1-second RT; see [Gagl et al., 2022](https://doi.org/10.1038/s41562-021-01215-4).
 Note that sometimes the RT values are multiplied by -1, so smaller values correspond to faster response times.
 - Z-transformations: For each participant, subtract the mean from the trial RT and divide by the participant's standard deviation.
 This transformation  will remove any between-participant variability, which is an issue when it is a matter of investigation, but is advantageous if one wants to avoid the problems with over-additivity ([Faust et al., 1999](https://doi.org/10.1037/0033-2909.125.6.777)).
-Note that by removing the participant variability explicit estimation of the variance component becomes ...

 If one wants to model the Ex-Gaussian explicitly, it is possible with Bayesian methods (e.g., as implemented in the [brm package in R](https://github.com/paul-buerkner/brms)).